dclnbrght/web/content-software/career-planning-in-the-ai-era.md

 **6\.
 Find mentors with experience across the full stack**

 * Seek out experienced engineers who've successfully worked across multiple domains
-* Be curious and don't hesitate to ask for guidance.
-This is a strength, not a weakness
+* Be curious and don't hesitate to ask for guidance, this is a strength, not a weakness
 * Ask them: "How do you approach learning new domains quickly?"

 ### If You're Established in Your Career (Mid-Level and Senior Engineers)